Parent-Child Assistance Program (PCAP)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study uses the same sample as Ernst et al. (1999).
-The purpose of this study was to examine the postprogram follow-up status of mothers who abused alcohol and drugs heavily during a target pregnancy, were enrolled in the Parent-Child Assistance Program (PCAP) and received paraprofessional home visitation and advocacy for 3 years after delivery.
+The study used the same sample as Ernst et al. (1999).
+The purpose of the study was to examine the postprogram follow-up status of mothers who abused alcohol and drugs heavily during a target pregnancy, were enrolled in the Parent-Child Assistance Program (PCAP) and received paraprofessional home visitation and advocacy for 3 years after delivery.
+Participants were randomly assigned to three years of intensive home visitation/case management (PCAP) or the community standard of care control group.
 Measures utilized include items on demographics, quantity, frequency, and pattern of alcohol and drug use prior to and during pregnancy, problems associated with alcohol and drug use, family history of substance abuse problems, use of family planning and community services during pregnancy.
 Results indicate that at postprogram follow-up a significant increase in abstinence from alcohol and drugs for 6 months or more and significant decreases in subsequent pregnancies and deliveries were observed.
 A significant postprogram increase in living in permanent housing and a significant decrease in incarceration were other notable findings.
 Limitations include a lack of follow-up data on the control group, attrition, small sample size, and lack of information about measure psychometrics.

 Length of controlled postintervention follow-up: 2.5 years.